-2.9.5.
+2.8.5.
 The departments net expenditure each period is prone to fluctuations, as evidenced by the below graphic, however, it continues to display a downward trajectory when compared to 2015/16.
 The spike in the period 5 2017/18 net expenditure is due to the month having two main payment runs - this is comparable to the peaks seen in similar periods of 2016/17 and 2015/16.

-2.9.6.
+2.8.6.
 The department's net expenditure, when compared to a profiled budget, currently appears to display a stronger position than it did in 2015/16 but a slightly worse position than 2016/17.
-The net expenditure is now above the profiled budget at period 6, which is mainly due to the double payment period described above.
+The net expenditure is now above the profiled budget at period 7, which is mainly due to the double payment period described above.
 We expect that the net expenditure will more gradually return towards the profiled budget than it did in 2016/17.
-Whilst the period 5 and period 6 patterns of expenditure are relatively similar, in 2016/17 period 6 was represented by a one-off spike in income as the billing commenced for the Better Care Fund.
-In 2017/18 this billing cycle represents a more steady flow of income.
+Whilst the period 5 and period 6 patterns of expenditure are relatively similar, in 2016/17 period 6 was represented by a one-off spike in income as the billing commenced for the Better Care Fund (BCF).
+In 2017/18, now the S75 agreement has been completed for the BCF, the income can begin to be transferred from the BCF Pooled funds into the Adult Social Care budget, thereby beginning to close the gap between net expenditure and the budget.

-2.10 Finance and Performance monitoring
+2.9 Finance and Performance monitoring

-- 2.10.1 Monthly performance and finance data is reviewed by senior management team in order to highlight key areas of focus for monthly finance and performance board meetings.
+- 2.9.1 Monthly performance and finance data is reviewed by senior management team in order to highlight key areas of focus for monthly finance and performance board meetings.
 This is also a forum, which enables escalation by teams of blockages to progress and priority actions for the service.
 In addition quarterly accountability meetings have been introduced, enabling scrutiny at team level and are led by the Executive Director of Adult Social Services.
-Teams continue to develop actions and follow up work to scrutinise variation to forecast. - 2.10.2 Furthermore, whilst the savings programme is not expected to deliver the full savings expectation in the current year, the department continues to forecast a breakeven position due to mitigating underspends in non-savings related activities as evidenced by the following graphic.
+Teams continue to develop actions and follow up work to scrutinise variation to forecast. - 2.9.2 Furthermore, whilst the savings programme is not expected to deliver the full savings expectation in the current year, the department continues to forecast a breakeven position due to mitigating underspends in non-savings related activities as evidenced by the following graphic.

-2.10.3 The service will be implementing the new social care replacement system, Liquid Logic on 22nd November 2017.
-This will provide an improved management and reporting system for social care, but also includes implementing a new financial system for social care.
-It is expected that financial reporting will be limited during and immediately after implementation of the new system.
-This is both due to capacity and to enable full testing to be carried out following transition to the new system.
-To mitigate risk, the service has worked with finance to undertake a half year-end close at Period 6, which provides a more detailed view of the accounts and balances and this has not identified variations to the forecast position.
+2.9.3 The service implemented the new social care replacement system, Liquid Logic, on 22 November 2017, which included implementing a new financial system for social care.
+The system provides an improved management and reporting system for social care.
+The implementation has been successful and teams are bedding in the new ways of working.
+As previously reported, the project timescale has meant that Period 8 reporting on purchase of care is not possible as it will take a few weeks for the teams to ensure that all commitments are in the system.
+To mitigate risk, the service worked with finance to undertake a half year-end close at Period 6, which provided a more detailed view of the accounts and balances and this has not identified variations to the previous forecast position.

-2.11 Reserves
+2.10 Reserves